real work, not demos

 No autonomous payments, legal actions, or external communication without human decision.

-A KIBA AI engineer works with one or more real roles in the business and hands over a tested workflow, prompts, data and approval rules, operating guidance, and a next-step decision.
+A kiba AI engineer works with one or more real roles in the business and hands over process analysis, data and approval rules, a safety concept, consulting documentation, and a next-step decision.

 No. The sprint needs focused working windows with the target role and one responsible person for decisions, priorities, and access.

 Tell us the industry, team size, and whether the bottleneck is quotes, documentation, handovers, information search, or office work.
-We respond with a sprint sketch and check whether funding may generally be possible.
+We respond with a sprint sketch: where a Forward Deployed AI Engineer can help, which small sprint makes sense, and whether funding may generally be relevant.